logzio/logz-docs/_source/logzio_collections/_log-sources/nodejs.md

 logger.log('warn', 'Just a test message');
 ```

-If winston-logzio is used as part of a serverless service (AWS Lambda, Azure Functions, Google Cloud Functions, etc.), add this line at the end of the configuration code block.
+If winston-logzio is used as part of a serverless service (AWS Lambda, Azure Functions, Google Cloud Functions, etc.), add this line at the end of the configuration code block, every time you are using the logger.

 ```js
 await logger.info(“API Called”)